Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

 We'll now look at an example of how we can use optimization mode to increase the severity of a finding discovered by a broken property using [this ERC4626 vault](https://github.com/Recon-Fuzz/vaults-fuzzing-example/tree/optimization-example) as an example.

 ### Defining the property
-First, because this is an ERC4626 vault without the possibility of accumulating yield or taking losses we can define a standard property that states: **a user should not not be able to change the price per share when adding or removing**.
+First, because this is an ERC4626 vault without the possibility of accumulating yield or taking losses we can define a standard property that states: **a user should not be able to change the price per share when adding or removing**.

-This check ensures that a malicious user can't perform actions that would make it favorable for them to perform arbitrage operations or allow them to steal funds from other users by giving themselves a more favorable exchange rate.
+This check ensures that a malicious user cannot perform actions that would make it favorable for them to perform arbitrage operations or allow them to steal funds from other users by giving themselves a more favorable exchange rate.

 > We specify **when adding or removing** in the property because these are the only operations that change the balance of underlying assets and shares in the vault so these are the ones that would affect the share price.